RyanLamansky/node-webpack-hmr/README.md

 - Hot module replacement enabled for both server-side and client-side JS bundles
 - TypeScript-enabled
 - Modern browsers receive ES2019 code, legacy ones receive ES5, meaning Internet Explorer 11 can work
-- Production builds use Node's cluster API for higher concurrency and resilience to faults.
+- Production builds use Node's cluster API for higher concurrency and resilience to faults
+- `webpack-bundle-analyzer` shows how much space different packages are consuming in your bundle

 ## Getting Started